tieututinhoc/piracy/docs/README.md

 > Is this a biased list?

 Somewhat.
 I don't know everything about piracy and can be a little resistive while adding new links.

-> Why can't I do a full text search on the website?

-A full-text search function is planned.
-The website uses vuepress for easy maintainance and deployment.
-Vuepress currently only supports header search and algolia pluggin.
-I don't know how to integrate algolia in the current workflow.
-Any help regarding this will be much appreciated.
-Untill then you will have to search via GitHub or GitLab repository search.

 ## Contribute